programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 This query is more satisfying: it produces hundreds of results.
 There are lots of political parties, and lots of persons.

 Let's say you want to filter these results.
 You can add a line specifying that you want only progressives who are persons.
 To do so, add a new triple to the list of conditions.
 Reuse the variable `?item` as the first term.
 For the second term, use the ubiquitous property "[instance of (P31)](https://www.wikidata.org/wiki/Property:P31)," which basically means "is."
-For the third term, use the almost-as-ubiquitious item "[human (Q5)](https://www.wikidata.org/wiki/Q5)."
-This query will return items that satisfy two conditions: they have the political ideology prgressivism, and they are humans.
+For the third term, use the almost-as-ubiquitous item "[human (Q5)](https://www.wikidata.org/wiki/Q5)."
+This query will return items that satisfy two conditions: they have the political ideology progressivism, and they are humans.

 ```sparql
 SELECT ?item ?itemLabel